presire/How_to_create_GCC_ToolChain_for_PinePhone/README.md

 When building GCC ToolChain, please adapt to each user's environment.
 <br>
 *Note:*
-*I have confirmed build tests with SUSE Enterprise 15 SP3 and openSUSE Leap 15.3,*
+*I have confirmed build tests with SUSE Enterprise Linux 15 SP3 and openSUSE Leap 15.3 on Host PC,*
+*Manjaro ARM and Mobian on PinePhone(Target),*
-*GCC 10.2, GDB 11.2 and Binutils 2.38*
+*GCC 10.2, GCC 11.2, GDB 11.2 and Binutils 2.38*
 <br><br>

 # 1. SSH Setting (PinePhone)